Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <h2>Model Building</h2>

 The data splited into training and testing sets.
 Where the training set represent 70% and the testing set represent 30% of the dataset.
-Train and evaluate the performance of 9 different machine learning models:
+Train and evaluate the performance of nine different machine learning models:

 1. Linear Regression
 2. XG Boost Gegressor